 I used my well-practiced little mental ‘pull-back' and returned to the present.
 Suddenly, everything around me looked amazing ~ brighter, sharper and clearer ~ and even Maisie appeared to be perkier!

-A RARE AND PRECIOUS GIFT
+A RARE AND PRECIOUS LESSON

 I came to recognise how much she was teaching me in those last few weeks.
 As her condition worsened, she required an increasing amount of love and care, which she was more than happy to accept.
 Despite her discomfort, she remained calm, whilst seemingly enjoying the attention we bestowed on her.
-In turn, I learned to appreciate her seeming acceptance of what was, and to enjoy every moment spent with her.
+In turn, I learned to appreciate her apparent acceptance of what was, and to enjoy every moment spent with her.
 I can only liken it to being given a gift of something rare and precious.

 The end came quickly, and almost took me by surprise.
 She left us so peacefully, without any intervention, which is what we had hoped for (and what I had asked for when talking with my 'Higher Self').
-Lying in my arms, while I was sitting on the kitchen sofa with a glass of wine to hand, listening to The Archers; she drifted off, and it took me some minutes to realise she had gone.
+Lying in my arms, while I was sitting on the kitchen sofa with a glass of wine to hand, listening to The Archers on the radio; she just drifted off, and it took me some minutes to realise she had gone.
 At my partner's suggestion, I remained on the sofa for another hour or two, cuddling her cooling body, laughing, crying and toasting her life with copious amounts of wine.